AngelaDonguia/IDS2024F/Quiz/5/Readme.md

 #21 It can be both
 #22.
 All three are valid but the red one is the best one because it's the easiest to understand.
 #23.
 The purple and green ones are more accessible for color-blind people.
-#24. a.
-San Diego b.
-Chicago c.
-Death Valley d.
+#24 Houston
 Chicago
-25. 1-Color to distinguish categories.
-2-Color to represent data values (sequential) 3Color to represent data values (diverging) 4-Color as a tool to highlight
-#26 Polar They  are best for visualizing periodic or cyclic data, like time-based patterns, directional data, or any dataset with a natural circular relationship between variables.
-#27 Color as a tool to highlight.
-#28 across the x-axis are diagonal and the bars are too close making it feel too crammed.
+San Diego
+San Diego

+a.
+Qualitative color scale b. sequential color scale c.
+Diverging color scale d. accent color scale

+Polar coordinates can be useful for data of a periodic nature, such that data values at one end of the scale can be logically joined to data values at the other end.

+Accent color scale.

+The graph/ visualization is not labelled well- No header for the graph. the diagonal representation of the movie names makes it ugly.

+a.
+Increase. b.
+3 degrees hotter.